Helping your clients move their mortgage to a new property

 How does it work?

 Before you apply you will need to speak to one of our friendly mortgage advisers on 0345 1200 891 (Mon to Fri: 8am-8pm, Sat 9am-1pm) to obtain a Key Facts Illustration (KFI) which is required before you can proceed any further with the application.
-We’ll send the KFI out in the post so it might take a couple of days to reach you.
+We’ll aim to email the KFI to you within 2 hours.

 Once you receive the KFI from us, download the portability application form.
 You’ll need to complete this by hand and post it to our underwriting team at the following address along with any supporting documentation (relating to your client’s income or affordability, if necessary): Variations Team, Accord Mortgages, PO Box 1145, Yorkshire House, Yorkshire Drive, Bradford BD5 8LJ